logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

     Exporting an environment

-Create an environment from yml
+Create an environment from environment.yml
 ------------------------------

 An environment can be created from an Anaconda yml file.